COVID: Why is India facing oxygen shortage? | DW | 04.05.2021

 Medical oxygen in India has been in severe shortage as the country grapples with a deadly second wave of the pandemic.
 But bureaucratic hurdles are delaying delivery of the critical resource to those in need.

-The exponential surge in India's coronavirus infections over the past few weeks has swamped the health system, seen patients dying in ambulances and carparks outside hospitals, and overwhelmed crematoriums.
+The exponential surge in India's coronavirus infections over the past few weeks has swamped the health care system, seen patients dying in ambulances and parking lots outside hospitals and overwhelmed crematoriums.

-It has also drained supplies of medical oxygen vital for those infected.
+It has also drained supplies of medical oxygen, which is vital for those who have been infected.
 The dire shortage has turned out to be a major challenge facing hospitals in many states across the country.

 Dozens of hospitals in a number of Indian cities and towns have run short of the gas, sending relatives of patients scrambling for oxygen cylinders, sometimes in vain.

-Twenty-four people died in one hospital overnight on Sunday in the southern state of Karnataka after the hospital ran out of oxygen, press reports and sources said, though the district administration denied that shortages had caused the deaths.
+Twenty-four people died in one hospital overnight on Sunday in the southern state of Karnataka after the hospital ran out of oxygen, according to press reports and sources, though the district administration denied that shortages had caused the deaths.

-Another 12 died on Saturday in a hospital in the capital New Delhi after it ran out of oxygen, reports said.
+Another 12 people died on Saturday in the capital, New Delhi, after a hospital ran out of oxygen, reports said.

 Several hospitals sent out desperate appeals for oxygen on social media on Sunday night, with deliveries arriving only in the nick of time.